 Trofeo bush beans

-We stumbled upon these wonderful haricots vert seeds (slender French filet beans) last year at a local nursery, and have since switched over entirely.
+We stumbled upon these wonderful haricots vert seeds (slender French filet beans) one year at a local nursery, and now grow them nearly every year.
 They have a nutty flavor and a tender, buttery texture.

 Growing notes: Former Garden Grow Manager Sarah loved these bush beans for their high yield and for how long they stay on the vine without becoming tough and forming seeds.
 However, as with all green beans, be sure to pick them when still pencil-thin for best flavor and most tender texture.